LP4FP & LP8FP Flat/Pulse Low-Pass Filter Technology

 Pulse Mode Low-Pass Filters

-For the time domain, there are the LP4P and LP8P “pulse” mode low-pass filters.
-These filters have excellent transient response and phase linearity making them ideal filters for time domain applications including transient (shock) measurements and time-domain waveform analysis … all with roll-off characteristics superior to their Bessel filter counterparts.
+For the time domain, there are the LP4P and LP8P pulse mode low-pass filters.
+These filters have excellent transient response and phase linearity making them ideal filters for time domain applications including transient (shock) measurements and time-domain waveform analysis.
+The LP4P and LP8P roll-off characteristics are superior to their Bessel filter counterparts.

 High-Pass and Band-Pass Filters